omokagbo/InstagLAM/README.md

 A clone of the Instagram App using Firebase for the backend service.
 Users can create account and login with their details.

+# Requirements
+- iOS 14.5 and above
+- Xcode 13

 # Features